mThunderbird/SafeMap/README.md

 - About page – ![About page sneak peak](./docs/about.png)

-SafeZone was built to demonstrate full-stack development skills while solving a real-world problem.
+SafeMap was built to demonstrate full-stack development skills while solving a real-world problem.
 It highlights:
 - Real-time data handling with Firebase
 - Interactive mapping with custom markers